mbitirini/savings-calculator-api/README.md

 ## Notes

-I've observed a slight variance in results compared to online calculators.
+I've observed a slight variance in results compared to the online calculator provided by the resources.
 Despite adhering closely to the provided formulas, discrepancies might arise from rounding or precision differences.
 I value precision and welcome feedback or guidance to align with expected results.
 Additionally, insights into rounding or precision conventions for this calculation would be appreciated.